Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 [python-install]: ./python.md
 [softwarestacks]: ../../runjobs/lumi_env/softwarestacks.md

-# Tykky installation wrapper
+# LUMI container wrapper

-The [Tykky][tykky-github] installation wrapper (formerly called the "LUMI container wrapper") is a set of tools which wrap software installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.
+The [LUMI container wrapper][tykky-github] is a set of tools which wrap software installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.

-Additionally, the Tykky installation wrapper will generate wrappers so that installed software can be used (almost) as if it was not containerized.
+Additionally, the LUMI container wrapper will generate wrappers so that installed software can be used (almost) as if it was not containerized.
 Depending on tool selection and settings, either the whole host file system or a limited subset is visible during execution and installation.
 This means that it is possible to wrap installations using e.g. mpi4py while still relying on the host provided MPI installation.

-Tykky is a general purpose installation wrapper that supports wrapping:
+The LUMI container wrapper is a general purpose installation wrapper that supports wrapping:

 - **Existing installations on the filesystem**: Mainly to reduce the I/O load and improve startup times, but may also be used to containerize existing